aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ### Preprocessing

-Preprocessing of the Edge-IIoT dataset involves encoding categorical features, scaling numerical features, and reshaping the data for model compatibility.
+Preprocessing the Edge-IIoT dataset involves encoding categorical features, scaling numerical features, and reshaping the data for model compatibility.
 These preprocessing steps ensure that the data is in a suitable format for training the IDS model.

 ### Model Architecture